The fellow who blows his horn the loudest is likely in the biggest fog. [American]

 Paramahansa Yogananda (1893-1952) says that Jesus spent many formative years in India, made visits there to the wise men who had followed a "wandering star", and speaks of hidden records that are unavailable to the public and to scholars too.
 Respectable proof of such claims is missing to this day.
 What then?
 Being eaten by worms and believe things without evidence could both work harm in a life.

 There are those who think that recent claims that Jesus was in India, is proof that he was there.
 Not so.
-Gilded claims from the soap opera do not make one proof.
-Study the evidence first, if you find any worth inspecting, and sort and weigh that also.
-Such procedures should lead to less ill-founded and even more professional-like assertions or opinions.
-Looking for facts to build on, albeit tentatively, see what Wikipedia writes on the subject.
-The gist of much about it: Several authors have claimed to have found proof of the existence of manuscripts in India and Tibet that support the belief that Jesus was in India during this time in his life.
-Many claim he had been "here, there", but none seems to have claimed he went to Greenland.
-In the bible, eighteen years in the life of Jesus are not accounted for.
-That has made it possible for many tales to spring up, although "Modern mainstream Christian scholarship has generally rejected any travels by Jesus to India, Tibet or surrounding areas as without historical basis".
+Several authors have claimed to have found proof of certain manuscripts in India and Tibet, manuscripts that support the belief that Jesus was in India during the eighteen years in the life of Jesus are not accounted for in the New Testament.
+However, "Modern mainstream Christian scholarship has generally rejected any travels by Jesus to India, Tibet or surrounding areas as without historical basis".
 [WP, s.v.
 "Unknown years of Jesus"]